 For help in selecting the proper level of treatment in your area please contact our office.

 If a loved one or someone you know may be struggling with a substance addiction there may be some clear physical and behavioral signs to confirm this.
 Oftentimes individuals in active addiction function from a place of denial, constantly being dishonest and denying their use, or minimizing it greatly.
+Contact us at 833.771.1853 to learn more about the signs.

 It may be a challenge to understand what substances the individual in your life is struggling with.
 Different drugs bring on different feelings and have a variety of symptoms post- intoxication.
 Some of these symptoms may last days or longer.